-The accounting policies of each segment are the same as those described in the summary of significant accounting policies in the December 31, 2002 Form 10-K/A including those policies as discussed in Note 2.
-The Company evaluates segment performance based on profit or loss from operations before income taxes and minority interest not including nonrecurring gains and losses.
-The Company accounts for inter-segment sales and transfers at current market prices; however, the Company did not have any material inter-segment transactions during the three month periods ended March 31, 2003 and 2002.
+The accounting policies of each segment are the same as those described in the summary of significant accounting policies in the Company's Annual Report on Form 10-K/A, as amended, for the fiscal year ended December 31, 2002 including those policies as discussed in Note 2.
+We evaluate segment performance based on profit or loss from operations before income taxes and minority interest not including nonrecurring gains and losses.
+We account for inter-segment sales and transfers at current market prices; however, we did not have any material inter-segment transactions during the three or six month periods ended June 30, 2003 and 2002.